 Ketamine is a medication that has historically and mainly been used for starting and maintaining anesthesia.
 It induces a trance-like state while providing pain relief and sedation.
 During surgery, ketamine is often used in conjunction with other drugs.
 In recent decades, ketamine has undergone significant research as a potential treatment for everything from anxiety and depression to chronic pain and eating disorders.

-Ketamine has shown to be an effective treatment for chronic pain, especially for those who have not responded well to other treatments.
+Is has been shown that ketamine therapy for chronic pain is a highly effective treatment, especially for those who have not responded well to other therapies.
 Its mechanisms of action are not fully understood, but it is thought to work by blocking N-methyl-D-aspartate (NMDA) receptors and altering the way the brain processes pain signals, ultimately resetting them.

 The immediate effects of ketamine wear off within a few hours of treatment.
 The long-term effects of ketamine treatments for chronic pain vary based on the individual and the condition.
 One of the added benefits of ketamine for chronic pain is that ketamine also has anti-inflammatory properties.
 Patients report experiencing relief anywhere from a few weeks, to several months or longer.
 It is typical that patients follow up with a booster injection or at home ketamine lozenges as maintenance.

 At Daytryp, we believe in taking a holistic approach to wellness which involves supporting your emotional, spiritual, and mental health.
 Research shows that poor mental health has a direct relationship to chronic pain.
-We encourage our patients to pursue psychotherapy in conjunction with ketamine to achieve the best results when treating chronic pain.
+We encourage our patients to pursue psychotherapy in conjunction with ketamine for chronic pain to achieve the best results.

 Submit an inquiry and our team will help you find the best treatment options for you.

-Ketamine treatment for pain consists of between 6-8 sessions, usually administered via an IV infusion.
+Ketamine for chronic pain consists of between 3-6 sessions, usually administered via an IV infusion.
 Session lengths can vary based on the pain condition being treated and the severity of the pain.
 For example, treating CRPS with ketamine infusions may require longer sessions than ketamine infusions for arthritis.
-After receiving several ketamine infusions for chronic pain, patients typically report a significant reduction in pain levels and intensity.
+After receiving several ketamine for chronic pain, patients typically report a significant reduction in pain levels and intensity.

 Sessions are facilitated in treatment rooms that have been carefully designed for your ultimate relaxation and comfort.
 We strive to provide an incredibly healing and tranquil experience every time you visit our facility.

-If you or someone you love is suffering from chronic pain, please contact us today for a free consultation.
+If you or someone you love is suffering and would like to try ketamine for chronic pain, please contact us today for a free consultation.
 We look forward to helping you on your journey to freedom and wellness!

 Ketamine is an N-methyl-D-aspartate (NMDA) receptor antagonist.
 NMDA receptors are important for pain processing in the central nervous system.
 By blocking these receptors, ketamine is able to minimize pain.